jfpalchak/cranberry/capstone-proposal.md

 ## Is there anything else you'd like your instructor to know?

 For my backend, I'm considering implementing a NoSQL database instead, or possibly looking into working with the MERN Stack.
 But I hesitate to try too many new things, and am leaning towards prioritizing learning TypeScript and otherwise sticking to the tools I already know.

+I'm also contemplating approaching this project as mobile-first, and looking into React-Native.